 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-MT88, BigBossRoss, JavaRatty are several examples of other ransomware.
-All infections within this category encrypt files and demand payment for their decryption.
-They differ form one another by the cryptographic algorithm they use (symmetric or asymmetric) and by the ransom size.
-The latter commonly range between three-digit and four-digit sums.
-Digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.) are preferred, due to transactions of them being difficult/impossible to trace.
-To ensure data safety, it is important to keep backups in unplugged storage devices and/or remote servers.
-It is best to store multiple backup copies in different locations.
+The latter commonly ranges between three-digit and four-digit sums.
+Digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.) are preferred, since these transactions are difficult/impossible to trace.
+To ensure data safety, keep backups on unplugged storage devices and/or remote servers.
+Store multiple backup copies in different locations.